Helldorado Days (Las Vegas): 1936 The first Las Vegas Helldorado Rodeo

-The 1940's Helldorado Flourishes during War and Post War years.
+The 1940's Helldorado Flourishes during War and Post War years

 Celebrating a mystical history of Las Vegas in the mid 1850's with parades, a rodeo, a beauty contest, and an old west-themed village, Helldorado was a popular public event through the 1930s and into the 1940s.
 During World War Two, with a patriotic theme, the Elks continued to produce Helldorado, including the parades, carnival, and rodeo.

 The early 1940s found the Las Vegas valley the home of two major World War Two defense projects; the construction of an Army Air Force base and a magnesium production plant.
 Thousands of new residents poured into the valley.
 The 1943 Helldorado days, featuring western movie stars Roy Rogers, Trigger, and Tex Ritter broke all previous attendance records.

 From the late 1930s to the early 1950s, Helldorado provided the background for three theatrical films.
-The Hollywood highlight is the 1946 movie "Helldorado."
+The Hollywood highlight is the 1946 movie Heldorado.
 Roy Rogers returned, this time bringing Dale Evans, 'Gabby' Hayes, and Trigger the Wonder Horse.
 Since there was already a 1934 Hollywood movie titled "Helldorado," according to movie rules, the Rogers-Evan version had to drop one of the "L's" in the film title.